witoldmetel/REST-API-Nest/README.md

 1. Clone the repository
 2. Install dependencies with `pnpm install`
 3. Set up your database connection in the `.env` file and `.env.test.local` file
+4. Run docker with db `db:dev:restart`
-4. Run the development server with `pnpm run start:dev`
+5. Run the development server with `pnpm run start:dev`

 ## Testing